nekitamo/ansible-mikrotik/README.md

 Try starting some of the playbooks multiple times and see what happens.
 There is also a cleanup script './destroy-vms.sh' which will shut down and delete virtual routers once you're done testing.
 ## 5. Some security considerations
 There are three basic ways you can handle ssh authentication:
-1. plaintext passwords in playbooks/scripts or
+1. **plaintext** passwords in playbooks/scripts or
-2. passwords encrypted with ansible vault or
+2. passwords encrypted with **ansible vault** or
-3. omit passwords and just use ssh keys.
+3. omit passwords and just use **ssh keys**.

-The included 'example-secure.yml' ansible playbook kind of walks you through all three cases.
+The included 'example-secure.yml' ansible playbook kind of walks you through all three.
 It starts with initial empty admin credentials to gain access to a 'blank' device, then sets new admin password from predefined credentials stored in encrypted ansible vault (test-vault.yml), and finally uploads admin's public ssh key which is later used instead of passwords.
 ## Shell mode usage (w/o ansible):
 Simply use `mikrotik_<module>.py` modules from `/library` folder with shell command line options like so (ansible parameters and command line options are exactly the same):
 ```sh